LonoCloud/clj-protocol/docs/examples.md

 Build the examples:

 ```
-npx shadow-cljs compile dhcp-client pool-server mac2ip-server ping-client read-pcap
+npx shadow-cljs compile simple-client pool-server mac2ip-server ping-client read-pcap
 ```

 ## Usage:

-* **DHCP client** - Run a DHCP client on eth0.
+* **DHCP simple client** - Run a DHCP client on eth0.
 Listening on port 68 requires elevated permissions.
 WARNING: this will attempt to update your IP address on eth0 if it receives a successful response from a server.

   ```
-  sudo node ./build/dhcp-client.js eth0
+  sudo node ./build/simple-client.js eth0
   ```

 * **DHCP pool server** - Run a DHCP server on eth0 that allocates from